sandroidmusic/sandroidmusic/README.md

 ### Hello there stranger 👋

 My name is Sandro, but i go under the moniker [Sandroid](https://sandroid.xyz/).<br/>
 I'm a lonesome swiss musician.
-Abuser of innocent instruments.. or so i'm told 😅.
+Conjurer of code and bugs.
+And abuser of innocent instruments.. or so i'm told 😅.

 You can find my socials here: https://sandroid.music